Sexual Violence Policy

 Date: December 2015

-Sexual Violence means any sexual act or act targeting a person’s sexuality, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person’s consent, and includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism, and sexual exploitation.1
+Sexual Violence means any sexual act or act targeting a person’s sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person’s consent, and includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism, and sexual exploitation.1

 Sexual Assault means any form of sexual contact without mutual consent.
 It can include unwanted kissing, fondling, touching, oral or anal sex, vaginal intercourse or other forms of penetration, or any unwanted act of a sexual nature that is imposed by one person onto another without consent.

 Sexual Harassment means a course of unwanted remarks, behaviours, or communications of a sexually oriented nature and/or a course of unwanted remarks, behaviours or communications based on gender – where the person responsible for the remarks, behaviours or communications knows or ought reasonably to know that these are unwanted.
 It includes, but is not limited to:

 - Sexual solicitations, advances, remarks, suggestive comments and gestures (including songs and chants);

 - The inappropriate display of sexually suggestive pictures, posters, objects or graffiti;

 - Non-consensual posting of pictures, aggressive comments and slurs on any form of social media;

 - Physical contact of a sexual nature (including Sexual Assault under the Criminal Code);